SzJasonHuang/CollectionNexus-PP/README.md

 ## User Stories

-1. As a user, I want to be able to add a card or multiple cards to my collection.
+1. As a user, I want to be able to add a card to my collection.
 2. As a user, I want to be able to create a wishlist and add/remove cards from the wishlist.
 3. As a user, I want to be able to be select a card from my collection and view its details.
 4. As a user, I want to be able to select multiple cards in my collection and calculate their values.